withaspirit/Elevator-Simulation/README.md

 - InputFileReaderTest: tests related to reading the JSON input file
 - SchedulerTest: tests related to passing data between the systems
 - DirectionTest: tests the Direction enum's getDirectionByName function
-- ElevatorMotorTest: tests for the proper updating of states in the elevator motor class
+- ElevatorMotorTest: tests for the proper updating of states in the ElevatorMotor class
 - ElevatorSelectionTest: tests selecting idle elevators and tests adding more requests to active elevators using the selection algorithm.
 ElevatorSelectionTest must be run independently of other tests as it uses multiple threads with ports to test selecting an appropriate elevator and the port are used in previous tests causing the error "Address already in use: bind" to occur
 - ElevatorFaultTest: tests the fault-handling behavior of the Elevator for the faults: Doors Interrupted, Doors Stuck, Elevator Interrupted, Elevator Stuck
 - RequestQueueTest: tests that the RequestQueue adds ServiceRequests to the correct list and that requests are added and removed in the correct order